tmaster1000/node-performance-mod/README.md

 M.disableTires = true --REMOTE VEHICLES: removes tires and gives hubs tire-like properties

 M.limitLua = false --REMOTE VEHICLES: limits controller update rate from 2000hz to 200hz or 1000hz

+Current bugs:
+1. Wheel nodes are very rarely left behind, creating a rather ugly looking stretching mesh.
+Probably fixable by editing the wheel jbeam parameters.
+2. Player can't tow trailers because of reduced collisions.
+Could be fixed by excluding the critical nodes from the modifications.